Atharvojha/blog/content/blog/blog7.md

 draft = false
 +++

-2023 has been one of the few years in recent when i couldn't watch a lot of movie content.
+2023 has been one of the few years recently when i couldn't watch a lot of movie content.
 The primary reason being lack of interest in this form of entertainment in general and work stuffs.
 But here are my top 3 movies of 2023:

 ## "Oppenheimer" - A Visual and Emotional Explosion